Aditya-Pundir/VSCode_python_projects/README.md

 # VSCode_python_projects
-This is my repository of my python learning
+This is repository of my python learning